WalterMaroney/Cosmos.Cms/Documentation/Installation/Index.md

 ### Database

 Cosmos uses MS SQL Server as it's database.
-Any SQL server database will do so long as the Editor and Publisher websites can connect.
 Below are links that show how to deploy a database to AWS and Azure:

 * [Amazon RDS For SQL Server](https://aws.amazon.com/rds/sqlserver/)
 * [Azure SQL Server](https://azure.microsoft.com/en-us/products/azure-sql/database/)

 ### File Storage

-Currently Cosmos will store files in AWS S3 or Azure Storage accounts.
+Files are stored in either AWS S3 or Azure Storage accounts.
 Make sure each is accessible to the "Editor" and each as the public website enabled.

 * [AWS S3 with public website](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html).
 Note you will need to [enable SSL for the S3 website](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/).
 * [Azure Storage with public website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).